dennislee928/dennis-s-note-vault/ietls sprint/Final GA Dash.md

 ___
 Changes in 6 types of annual expenditure by local authorities in Someland in 1980, 1990 and 2000 are presented in the graphs.
 In general,   most expenditure decreased while higher education cost the most.

 It is clear that the percentage of transportation expenditure grew most significantly by 6%.
-It dropped from 16%  in 1980 to just 6% in 1990, followed by a sharply increase and peaked at 22% in 2000.By contrast,  the percentage of K-12 education expenditure decreased by 7%
+It dropped from 16%  in 1980 to just 6% in 1990, followed by a sharply increase and peaked at 22% in 2000.By contrast,  the percentage of K-12 education expenditure decreased by 7%, and the percentage of health and human resources expenditure decreased by 4%

 of annual expenditure on higher education was always the highest one over the period.It increased from 35% in 1980 to 45% in 1990.And even though it experienced a 5% decline afterwards, it was still the highest figure in 2000.